patrick-kidger/diffrax/docs/usage/how-to-choose-a-solver.md

 ## Stochastic differential equations

-!!! info

 SDE solvers are relatively specialised depending on the type of problem.
 Each solver will converge to either the Itô solution or the Stratonovich solution.
 In addition some solvers require "commutative noise".

 ??? info "Commutative noise"